kitenuggets/Federated-Fraud-Detection-for-Banking-Systems-Script---CYSE-650---Final-Project/readme.md

 ```bash
 pip install pandas numpy scikit-learn torch matplotlib
 ```
+Below are all the packages that we used:
+pandas: a library for data manipulation and analysis

+numpy: a library for numerical computing with support for large, multi-dimensional arrays and matrices

+scikit-learn: a library offering a range of machine learning algorithms and utilities for data preprocessing, model training, and evaluation

+torch: a deep learning framework for building, training, and deploying neural networks

+matplotlib: a plotting library for creating static, animated, and interactive visualizations

 Download `creditcard.csv` from Kaggle and place it in a `data/` folder or adjust the `--data_path` argument in the scripts.

 ---